ConocoPhillips quarterly profit higher on asset sales

-ConocoPhillips (COP.N), the largest U.S. oil company without refining operations, on Thursday said its fourth-quarter profit rose with help from the sale of its Algerian business and lower taxes.
+Jan 30 ConocoPhillips, the largest U.S. oil company without refining operations, on Thursday said its fourth-quarter profit rose, helped by the sale of its Algerian business and other assets.

 Profit in the quarter was $2.5 billion, or $2.00 per share, compared with $1.4 billion, or $1.16 per share, a year earlier.